Devin vs GitHub Copilot (2026)

 Frequently asked questions

-What is the difference between Devin and GitHub Copilot?
+What is the difference between Devin vs GitHub Copilot?

-How does Devin pricing compare to GitHub Copilot?
+How does pricing compare between Devin vs GitHub Copilot?

-Devin uses a subscription model, starting at $500 per month.
+Devin uses a freemium model, starting at $0 per month.
 GitHub Copilot uses a freemium model, starting at $10 per month.
-Both pricing structures are tracked and updated regularly on The AI Agent Index.